On this dayJun 24, 2015

 Many Southern states continue to glorify these symbols of resistance to racial equality and resist efforts to honestly reflect on their origins.
 In recent years, Alabama, Georgia, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia have passed “heritage” laws to shield Confederate monuments from growing public pressure to remove or relocate them.

-Though Alabama has not reinstalled the Confederate flag removed from the capitol in 2015, an eighty-eight-foot-tall Confederate Monument remains prominently displayed on the Capitol grounds, and at least fifty-nine markers documenting Confederate history are visible throughout the city of Montgomery.
+Though Alabama has not reinstalled the Confederate flag removed from the capitol in 2015, an eighty-eight-foot-tall Confederate Monument remains prominently displayed on the Capitol grounds.
+The Monument includes an inscription that honors "the knightliest of the knightly race..."
+Currently, at least fifty-nine markers documenting Confederate history are visible throughout the city of Montgomery.
 Statewide, Alabama is home to at least one-hundred Confederate monuments.
 At least twenty-five percent of Confederate monuments at Alabama courthouses were erected within the last thirty years.